 This section lists those objectives which guide the Plan as a whole.
-They should be read in conjunction with the specific objectives which apply to individual types of development and Precincts.
+They should be read in conjunction with the specific objectives which apply to individual types of development and precincts.
+The general objectives of the plan are as follows: